 4. Saute garlic, ginger, and onions.

-5. Add bile and chopped goat innards.
-Continue sauteing for at least one minute
+5. Add bile and semi-digested grass.
+Continue sauteing for about one minute.

-7. Add tamarind broth and mix.
-Simmer for at least 20 minutes.
+8. Add tamarind broth and mix.
+Lower down heat and simmer for at least 30 minutes.
 Add water if necessary.